 The departure of Alberto Aquilani to Fiorentina has potentially left a gap in Liverpool’s squad, but Rodgers is confident he will be able to find a suitable replacement in the coming days.

-Italian midfielder Aquilani signed for the Merseyside club in 2009 for a transfer fee of 17 million pounds.
+Italian midfielder Aquilani signed for the Merseyside club in 2009 for a £17m transfer fee.
 Originally meant to be a replacement for Xabi Alonso, the playmaker struggled with injury in his first season at Anfield and saw loan moves to Juventus and Milan in his final Liverpool years.

 “I want players in sooner rather than later, it is important to get the group together as quickly as possible, but if not we will just have to be patient.
-I'd be happy as long as we have some in before the end of August," Rodgers said.
+I'd be happy as long as we have some in before the end of August," said Rodgers.

 "I have also looked at one or two loan deals from abroad.
 There are some quality players in that market that I have inquired about.
 The make-up of the group will change before the season starts and that will change the dynamic of the team also."